-Because occupations involving physical labor dominate the local economy, Eubank is generally considered to be a blue-collar town.
-50.60% of the Eubank workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Eubank is a blue-collar town, with 50.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eubank is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Eubank who work in sales jobs (20.24%), office and administrative support (11.31%), and food service (4.17%).

-Overall, Eubank’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Eubank’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Eubank is worth considering.